mwdawson/mwdawson.github.io/profile.md

 ### Skills

-#### Applied Statistics and Machine Learning
+**Applied Statistics and Machine Learning**

-I'm very experienced (both in theory and in practice) with tools in Applied Statistics and Machine Learning.
-Without giving a complete laundry list, this includes standard methods like (mixed) (generalized) linear models, statistical testing, dimension reduction, and tree-based methods.
+I'm very experienced, both in theory and in practice, with tools in Applied Statistics and Machine Learning.
+Without giving a complete laundry list, this includes standard methods like (generalized) linear models and variants, statistical testing, dimension reduction, machine learning models for classification, feature/metric engineering, and model validation.
 I also have expertise in longitudinal and functional data analysis.

-#### Programming
+**Programming**

 For data analysis my primary language is R, though I'm also familiar with Python.
-I have some experience with SQL, Hive, C++, and JavaScript.
+I also have some experience with SQL, Hive, C++, Go, and JavaScript.

-#### Communication
+**"Soft" Skills**

 My communication skills are strong, as it has always been a crucial part of my job to explain technical results to non-technical stakeholders.
 I've also taught courses at the university level and given presentations at conferences and meetings.
+I'm used to working independently on projects, but I think cooperation between teams/members is crucial in data science.